FULLY FREE Unlimited Kimi K2.6 Coder / API: This IS REALLY GOOD!

 02

-Use "Plan" to locate the part of the codex + claude workflows workflow the video is demonstrating.
+Use "Hardware" to locate the part of the local model/runtime mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 4:28, where the video says: “change.
 Availability can change.
 Models can move around.
 So, treat this as a really good developer testing route, not as something you should blindly build a serious production business on without checking the terms.
 But for trying the...”

 03